ermatlock/fruit-basket/README.md

 - Send an email if the quantity of a product hits zero.

 ## Design
-Figment wireframe of site design can be found [here](https://www.figma.com/file/anJqSE6Y47XElIsabCvA03/CTD-Tracker-App).
+Figma wireframe of site design can be found [here](https://www.figma.com/file/anJqSE6Y47XElIsabCvA03/CTD-Tracker-App).

 ## Deployment/Walkthrough
 This site is deployed on Surge and can be found [here](https://fruit-basket-tracker.surge.sh/)!